ibm-cloud-docs/vmwaresolutions/shared/shared_ordering.md

 ## Recommended services
 {: #shared_ordering-services}

-The following services are preinstalled and ready-to-use in all virtual data centers.
+The following services are preinstalled and ready to use in all virtual data centers.
 Service charges are incurred only if you choose to use the service.

 * Veeam® Availability Suite and Veeam Cloud Connect Replication
 * Zerto